Getting Started

 Generating Links

-A source’s getPath
+A file system entry’s getPath

-and use the getPath
+and then use the entry’s getPath

-method on a source to generate a list of links:
+method to generate a list of links:

-import { Collection } from 'renoun/collections'
+import { Directory } from 'renoun/file-system'

 import Link from 'next/link'

-const posts = new Collection<{
+const posts = new Directory({

 })